InerkyJad/neatpic/README.md

+# Installation
+NeatPic is available to download and install, but not yet available on any package managers. this will stay the same until the first stable release of NeatPic.

 # License
 NeatPic is released under the BSD-3-Clause License.
-See the (LICENSE)[LICENSE] file for more information.
+See the [LICENSE](LICENSE) file for more details.